Ludwig Hahn: World War II

 During the September Campaign, Hahn and his Einsatzkommando were heavily involved in the arrests and executions carried out as part of the Intelligenzaktion, a Nazi extermination operation targeting the Polish intelligentsia and other members of the nation's elite.
-Between September–November 1939, Hahn took part in the mass-killings of Polish public officials, political activists, intellectuals and army officers in Katowice, Sanok, Rzeszow and Podlesie.
-Einsatzgruppe I was also involved in the Dynów massacre, in which 170-200 Jewish civilians lost their lives.
+Between September–November 1939, Hahn took part in the mass-killings of Polish public officials, political activists, intellectuals and army officers in Katowice, Sanok, Rzeszów and Podlesie.
+Einsatzgruppe I was also involved in the Dynów massacre, in which 170–200 Jewish civilians lost their lives.
 The town's surviving Jewish population was subsequently expelled into Soviet-occupied eastern Poland.

 Following the dissolution of Einsatzgruppe I, Hahn served as Stadtkommissar (City Commissioner) for the city of Przemyśl (Prömsel) from November–December 1939.
 Hahn next took over as Kommandeur der Sicherheitspolizei und des SD (KdS) for the occupied city of Kraków in January 1940.
 He also served as chief of the "Police Emergency Court" (Standgericht) at Montelupich Prison.
 In this capacity Hahn was instrumental in the implementation of the German AB-Aktion in Poland.

 In August 1940, Hahn was transferred to Bratislava, Slovakia where he had been appointed Sonderbeauftragter (Special Representative) of the Reichsführer-SS.
 In this position Hahn served as SS leader Heinrich Himmler's personal emissary to the Nazi-allied government of the Slovak Republic under Jozef Tiso.
 He also acted as a senior advisor to the Slovak Ministry of the Interior.
 From April–June 1941 Hahn was stationed in Athens, Greece where he commanded Einsatzgruppe Griechenland during the Balkan Campaign.
 Following the German victory in the offensive, he was promoted to the rank of SS-Obersturmbannführer (lieutenant colonel) and returned to his diplomatic post in Slovakia.